Lose weight the slow but simple way...

 Cut back on snacking by brushing your teeth after each meal.
 With clean, minty teeth you’ll be less likely to give in to snack foods.
 And chew gum between meals to keep your mouth busy—especially during those times when mindless eating is a temptation (at a party, browsing the Internet, or watching TV).

 Add physical activity to your daily routine to burn more calories and maintain a healthy weight.
-So, get off the couch or up from your desk at regular intervals and move around.
-Take a walk on your lunch break, choose the stairs rather than the elevator, pace the floor while you’re talking on the phone, or work in the yard.
+So, get off the couch or up from your desk regularly and move around.
+Take a walk on your lunch break, choose the stairs rather than the elevator, pace the floor while talking on the phone, or work in the yard.
 Wear a pedometer for extra motivation to get your 10,000 steps a day.
 Small changes can make a big difference in your weight-loss efforts.

 Health is your goal.
 To get there, you’ve got to eat fruits, vegetables, whole grains, and lean protein.
 Include a source of fiber and protein at each meal and snack to provide lasting energy that fills you up.

 When possible, switch to low-fat or light versions of your foods to save on calories.
 This goes for mayonnaise, sour cream, yogurt, cheese, milk, and salad dressing.
 Combining these lighter versions of foods with other ingredients will save on calories and hopefully, even though it may taste a little less rich, you’ll enjoy the difference and know it is better for your waistline and your heart!

 THINK, ACT, EAT and MOVE LIKE A FIT, HEALTHY PERSON.

 Behave as if you're ALREADY the person you want to be and your mind will support your changes.